JAGrenier/Capstone_node/README.md

 ## Features
+### Auth
+The application first directs users to a sign in page.
+This page was designed using Material Ui and the aut is set up with Firebase Authentication.
+Signing out will direct users back to the sign in page, and there is a link on the sign in page directing to a form to sign in as a new user.
+### Embedded Map
+The Map has a zoom to my location feature as an autocomplete search box.
+The search box will zoom to the location selected and only returns results in the Denver area.
+The map is created using the Google Javascript Maps API and the autocomplete is using the Google Places API.
+### User Reviews
+Once Logged in Users can view all locations with reviews, view reviews for a specific location, create a new review with an image.

 ## Challenges
 With the target audience of this application, accessibility was an important goal.
 I faced some challenges with implementing an embedded map and meeting accessibility standards.
 To help me with this, I used the WAVE accessibility evaluation tool throughout the process.
 This tool helped me make smart choices about contrast, forms, and buttons.

+Previous to this project I had not used Node.js or PostgreSQL.
+I was able to reference documentation through out the project to succesfully implement my back end.

 ## Future Implementation
 * An admin login to allow for deleting and updating reviews as needed and track traffic